 According to Stats Canada, about one in five Canadians (aged 15 or older) reported using cannabis or derivative products in the last three months of 2020.

-It’s remarkable, considering cannabis was legalized in 2018 and derivates in 2019.
+It’s remarkable, considering cannabis was legalized in 2018 and marijuana derivates in 2019.

-It’s a market with a lot of potential, so check out my list of the best marijuana stocks in Canada below.
+It’s a market with potential, so check out my list of the best marijuana stocks in Canada below.

 Best Marijuana Stocks In Canada